 The scenery in Big Sur, California cannot be done justice by film or secondhand account.
-An eclectic populace and cosmic vibe flows through the area and permeates Big Sur hotels, shops and restaurants.
+An eclectic populace and cosmic vibe flows through the area and permeates Big Sur hotels, motels, shops and restaurants.
 A table with a view isn’t hard to come by in Big Sur.
 Neither is a sense of well-being.
 Cliffs, rocks, redwoods and effervescent surf create an epic backdrop for recreation, romance and relaxed exploration.

 Originally inhabited by the Esselen, Salinan and Ohlone Native Americans, Big Sur was first settled by the Spanish in the 1830s, but developed its first large settlements due to the Gold Rush.
 The lumber industry thrived in the late 1800s in Big Sur, despite the difficulty of reaching the area; the population of Big Sur was greater at that time than it is today.
 The three-day, dangerous overland journey to Monterey meant most supplies were brought in and goods shipped out by ocean, rather than by road.

 The construction of Highway One in the 1930s transformed Big Sur, making its beauty accessible to all rather than just the most intrepid.
 Residents fought to protect Big Sur against development, preserving its charms and its remote feel.
 Get a feel for Big Sur's history by visiting Andrew Molera State Park, home to Big Sur's oldest building, and that famous Big Sur lighthouse, Point Sur Lighthouse.